hardboydu/awesome/awesome-web.md

 # BLOG

 * [Cody Lindley](http://codylindley.com/)   Cody Lindley is a front-end/JavaScript developer and recovering Flash developer.
 He has an extensive background working professionally (20+ years) with HTML, CSS, JavaScript, and client-side performance techniques as it pertains to web development.
 If he is not wielding client-side code he is likely toying with interface/interaction design or front-end application architecture.
 When not sitting in front of a computer, it's a sure bet he is hanging out with his wife & three boys in Meridian, Idaho.
 In his spare time Cody is working towards being a "One Dollar Apologist" and enjoys defending the evidence for a classical Christian world-view with reason and empathy at c-m-c-a.com.

+* [whatpixel](http://whatpixel.com/)  WhatPixel is a digital design & coding blog publishing news, resources, reviews, and featured stories relevant to designers & digital creatives.
+The site is geared towards web and mobile app designers along with developers and programmers.

+Existing tech sites offer plenty of great tech news.
+But there aren’t as many relevant UI/UX sites with great content.
+And with the design industry growing larger every year, more people are finding their way into this field.

+Whether you’re looking for frontend frameworks, cool free webapps, the latest new books or general resources for digital work, WhatPixel has you covered.